CoverGo/covergo-kubernetes-workshop/005-freestyle/README.md

 Look at the diffents informations provided in those different flags and try to figure out which environment varibles you should provide to each of the container.

+The documentation provided on the PodInfo page should contain all informations you need.